yonigottesman/yonigottesman.github.io/_posts/2020-11-17-wgan-controllable-generation.markdown

     z.data = z + (z.grad*lr) # 4
 ```

-Note that I removed the sigmoid from the classifier model and added is manually only to print and compare more easily.
-The gradients are calculated without the sigmoid to avoid vanishing gradient problems I had in during this iterative process - when the probability of a feature was close to zero (no smile at all) the sigmoid gradient was 0 and the $$z$$ vector didnt move at all.
+Note that I removed the sigmoid from the classifier model and added it manually only to print and compare more easily.
+The gradients are calculated without the sigmoid to avoid vanishing gradient problems I had during this iterative process - when the probability of a feature was close to zero (no smile at all) the sigmoid gradient was 0 and the $$z$$ vector didnt move at all.

 When displaying the fake image from each iteration you can see how it gradually changes towards having a smile on the face: